Akshaya Tritiya: Rishabhanatha breaks his fast

 Footprints of Rishabhanatha at Hastinapur at the spot where he broke his 400-day-long fast.

 Since Shreyansha knew the rules of donating food to a Jain monk, he curated jars full of sugarcane juice that was already prepared, but not for Rishabhanatha as Jain monks must only accept food that is not specially prepared for them.
 He then told Rishabhanatha to accept the juice as it was suitable and free from faults.
 Rishabhanatha put his hands together to form a dish and Shreyansha emptied the pitchers of the juice in his hand while he consumed all of it and broke his fast.
 Not even a single drop of juice fell on the ground as Tirthankaras possess the kar-paatra labdhi (the power to use hands as dish without wasting any food put in them).
 Demi-gods and other creatures celebrated this event.

-On this day, Jains who observe the year-long alternate-day fasting known as varshitap finish their tapasya and break their fast by drinking sugarcane juice, particularly at pilgrimage sites such as Hastinapur, Palitana Temples, Kesariyaji Tirth, Ranakpur Jain temple, Kulpakji Tirth, and many other pilgrimage sites dedicated to Rishabhanatha.
-Jains dedicate this day to donations and sacrifice.
+On this day, Jains who observe the year-long alternate-day fasting known as varshitap finish their tapasya and break their fast by drinking sugarcane juice, particularly at pilgrimage sites associated with Rishabhanatha, such as Hastinapur, Palitana Temples, Kesariyaji Tirth, Ranakpur Jain temple, Kulpakji Tirth, and others.

 Hindu tradition

-Mahabharata

-The festival has related the presentation of the Akshaya Patra to Draupadi by Krishna during the visit of numerous sages, including the sage Durvasa.
-During their exile in the forest, the Pandava princes were famished due to the lack of food.
-Knowing this, Duryodhana deliberately sent the sages to them as he knew the Pandavas won't be able to extend proper hospitality to them.
-Unbeknownst to him, Yudhishthira, the eldest Pandava, had prayed to the god Surya, who gave him the magical bowl, Akshaya Patra, which would remain full till Draupadi eats out of it.

-But the visit of the easily angered sage Durvasa happened right after she had finished eating, and only three grains of rice were remained in the bowl.
-The Pandavas became anxious and asked the sages to bathe in a lake nearby before eating.
-While they were gone, Draupadi called her friend, Krishna for help.
-Krishna arrived and ate the grains from the bowl, which transcended into quenching the hunger of all beings in the universe, including the sages.
-This prevented the wrath of the sage and saved the Pandavas from his curse.